oliver-dzedou/shader-snippets/README.md

-# Shader Bible
+# Shader Snippets

-Welcome to the Shader Bible.

-This is simply a compilation of useful information about shaders and snippets from different sources.
+This is simply a compilation of useful shaderr snippets from different sources.

 ## Massive Disclaimer